 KRIs are used to measure whether the Company remains within the Board's stated Risk Appetite.
-KRIs are monitored and reported to the Risk and Compliance Committee and the Board every quarter.
+KRIs are monitored and reported to the Risk and Compliance Committee and the Board on a quarterly basis.

 B.3.2.6 Stress testing